Does Cold Air Kill Germs? What About Heat?

 - A good night sleep – Between 6-8 hours without any interruption.
 A person with consistent quality sleep is 28% less likely to catch a cold.

-- Eat protein-rich foods – With milk, eggs, fish, and greek yogurt.
-Yogurt is our favorite as it contains a strain of probiotics that will boost our body defense against viruses.
+- Eat protein-rich foods – For example, milk, eggs, fish, and greek yogurt.
+Yogurt is our favorite as it contains a strain of probiotics that will boost our body’s defense against viruses.

-- Take flu shots – Influenza vaccines can be taken annually to protect against infection by influenza viruses.
+- Take flu shots – Some vaccines can be taken annually to protect against infections like influenza viruses.

-- Don’t smoke or hang around with smoker – Smoking increases your chance of respiratory infections.
-You will be more vulnerable to seasonal cold, influenza or H1N1 (swine flu).
+- Don’t smoke or hang around with smokers – Smoking increases your chance of respiratory infections.
+You will be more vulnerable to seasonal colds, influenza, or H1N1 (swine flu).